Guide to South Carolina foreign corporation registration

 How long is a Certificate of Good Standing valid for a South Carolina foreign qualification?

 You have a 30-day window.
-The certificate (often called a Certificate of Existence) must be dated no more than 30 days before you submit your Application for Certificate of Authority.
+Per the SOS's filing instructions, the certificate (often called a Certificate of Existence) must be dated no more than 30 days before you submit your Application for Certificate of Authority.

 What happens if my corporation's name is already taken in South Carolina?

 Form F0002 asks for an exact match of your legal name.
-If that name isn't "distinguishable" on the Secretary of State's records, you can adopt a fictitious name (sometimes called a "designated name") right on the same filing.
+If that name isn't "distinguishable" on the Secretary of State's records, you can adopt a fictitious name using Form F0020 alongside your F0002 application, attaching a certified copy of your board resolution and paying an extra $10.

 What if my home state revokes my corporation's good standing?